Cradock Nowell: Publication

 Cradock Nowell was first serialised in Macmillan's Magazine from May 1865 to August 1866, and then published as three volumes in 1866.
 It was fully revised in 1873; went through multiple editions from 1874 to 1893; and published once more in 1902.

 Reception

 Cradock Nowell received rather mixed reviews.
 The Athenaeum praised it for being "a clever novel, decidedly original in style and mode of treatment" as well as for its "excellent descriptions of forest scenery" but then noted that "the style is overlaid with mannerisms and affectation; the author is in love with inverted forms of phraseology, which are not English idioms; and he delights in far-fetched words and pedantic epithets."
-The Westminster Review liked "the way in which he manages descriptions not merely of natural scenery, but of any other kind" but complained about the "muscular brutality" to be found the final two volumes.
+The Westminster Review liked "the way in which he manages descriptions not merely of natural scenery, but of any other kind" but complained about the "muscular brutality" to be found in the final two volumes.
 Nevertheless the Dictionary of National Biography noted that "Cradock Nowell is one of the best of Blackmore's heroes, and in Amy Rosedew he gave the world one of the most bewitching of heroines."